• Skip to primary navigation

 3. What happens during each procedure?

-4. What should I be concerned with in regards to each procedure?
+4. What should I be concerned with in regard to each procedure?

 • A> Pets are physically restrained during each cleaning and their mouths need to be kept open which may be quite traumatic for some pets.